EssaHusary/dungeon-crawler/README.md

 If they engage in a battle with an enemy, then they activate the combat loop.
 It would look like this:
 ![image](https://github.com/user-attachments/assets/821b3ace-c6c7-4536-ab5b-9e6a40b77a7c)

+And again, to run it, simply run the program in the GameDriver class as that is where main() is.